Yes, the new electric vehicle tax credits are really confusing, but we can help

 Starting January 1st, the 200,000 vehicle cap is gone.
 Poof.
 That means Tesla, GM, and Toyota will once again be eligible for the tax credit.

-So what kind of car should I buy right now if I really want an EV?

 Honestly, good luck finding anything right now.
 Demand for EVs is very high, and inventory is extremely low.
-Dealers are marking up new EVs like there’s no tomorrow.
+Waitlists are long and dealers are marking up new EVs like there’s no tomorrow.
 It’s a perfect storm for not getting what you want.

 But if you can afford it, go for one of the premium or luxury EVs, like Lucid or Rivian.
 Both companies are trying to get customers to sign “written binding contracts” in order to lock in the current EV tax credit before the new rules make things more complicated.
 After the new year, there will be a bunch more requirements about who can claim the credit and which cars are eligible.